Amanda Lee (pilot)

 Amanda Lee (born c.
 1986) is a naval aviator in the United States Navy.
 She was selected in June 2022 as the first female fighter jet pilot in the elite Blue Angels flight demonstration squadron.
-Lee made her debut as the Left Wing demo pilot in the number three jet on March 11, 2023, in El Centro, California, and she then served as the Slot Pilot in the number four jet.
+Lee made her debut as the Left Wing demo pilot in the number three jet on March 11, 2023, at NAF El Centro, California, and she then served as the Slot Pilot in the number four jet.
 She uses the call sign "Stalin".

 Early life

 Lee is from Mounds View, Minnesota, and in 2004 graduated from Irondale High School in Minnesota.
 She competed in many sports while in high school: ice hockey, soccer, and swimming.
 She attended the University of Minnesota Duluth and enlisted in the United States Navy.
 In 2007 she graduated from Recruit Training Command, Great Lakes, Illinois.
 In 2013 she graduated from Old Dominion University with a B.S. in biochemistry.